Mintbase/Grants-Program/applications/nft_collectibles_wallet.md

 ## Additional Information :heavy_plus_sign:

 Currently we have no funding for this project or GamePower Network, we feel getting the NFT Collectibles Wallet off the ground will kick-start our GamePower Network development in a big way.
 We are excited to be part of the Substrate and Polkadot community and we will continue to contribute as much as we can.
-Thank you for your time and thank you for considering us for the Web3 Open Grant.
+Thank you for your time and thank you for considering us for the Mintbase Open Grant.